 Step-by-step Permit to Licence system in South Australia is the regulated means of attaining the full driver licence.
 The procedure includes the following.
-Minimum of 75 hours driving experience with a qualified supervising driver while in the Learner Permit stage.
-Once passing Assessment you step up to the next phase of a two-stage Provisional Licence with P1 and P2 Licencing.
-Drivers here will need to satisfy the compulsory Hazard Perception Test to move from a P1 to P2.
+After passing the Theory Test, then a minimum of 75 hours driving experience with a qualified supervising driver while in the Learner Permit stage.
+Drivers will also need to satisfy the compulsory Hazard Perception Test to move from a Learners Permit also to P1.
+Once passing Driving Assessment you step up to the next phase of a two-stage Provisional Licence with P1 and P2 Licencing.
 This becomes an incentive for drivers whom are adhering to the Road rules, and penalizes those which do not.

 STEP 1: Learner’s Permit